jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 Another very important point about promises is that, when we write chains of `then()` methods, we are not registering multiple callbacks on a single Promise: each invocation of `then()` returns a new `Promise` object, and that new `Promise` object won't be fulfilled until the function passed to `then()` finishes its execution.

 As a convention, we name functions that return Promises with verbs, and we append `then()` to the function directly, instead of storing the Promise in a variable.

+> Returns a new Promise immediately.
+This new promise is always pending when returned, regardless of the current promise's status.

+> One of the `onFulfilled` and `onRejected` handlers will be executed to handle the current promise's fulfillment or rejection.
+The call always happens asynchronously, even when the current promise is already settled.
+The behavior of the returned promise (call it `p`) depends on the handler's execution result, following a specific set of rules.
+If the handler function:

+- returns a value: `p` gets fulfilled with the returned value as its value.
+- doesn't return anything: `p` gets fulfilled with undefined as its value.
+- throws an error: `p` gets rejected with the thrown error as its value.
+- returns an already fulfilled promise: `p` gets fulfilled with that promise's value as its value.
+- returns an already rejected promise: `p` gets rejected with that promise's value as its value.
+- returns another pending promise: `p` is pending and becomes fulfilled/rejected with that promise's value as its value immediately after that promise becomes fulfilled/rejected.

 ### Handling Errors with Promises